PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 The violation file of a user is read when determining whether or not sufficient time has passed to send another email.
 This is the purpose of the `Email-Sent` column.
 The software is written so that users receive at most one email about any given job.

 !!! warning "Changing partitions"
     When deciding if a user should receive an email, the software first filters the violation file by `Cluster` and `Alert-Partitions`. `Alert-Partitions` is a comma-seperated string of the list of partitions.
 If you add or remove a partition to an alert this will change `Alert-Partitions` which may cause the user to receive a second email in less than seven days.
-After adding or removing a partition, it is best to turn the alert off for a week to avoid this.

 ## Step 6: Add Additional Alerts